 Follow this link for the full list of training.

 The Atlas Network has a strong and influential presence in Canada.
-Their primary involvement is providing funding and training for right-wing think tanks and advocacy organizations.
+As per their Annual Report, they provide funding, training and support for right-wing think tanks and advocacy organizations.

 Financial information provided within their 2016 Annual Report indicated that Canadian organizations received $204,671 from the Atlas Network.

 The proportion of grant-giving to Canada alone compared other regions is troubling.
 The U.S. received $531,387, with ten times the population of Canada.
 Similarly, South Asia received $276,591, Africa received $264,418 and East Asia and Pacific received $238,806.
 On a per-population basis, Canada received by far the highest proportion of funding.